falkosch/edu.schwabe.raytracer/README.md

 * holding SHIFT and moving translates the camera forward (when moving right or up) or backward (when moving left or down)

-* holding CTRL and moving translates the camera sideward or up and down
+* holding CTRL and moving translates the camera sidewards or up and down

 * holding ALT and moving scales the world space (zooming in and out so to say)